 A hallmark of material testing for decades, metallurgical testing covers a wide range of services, from grain size analysis to fractography.
-Used in almost every industry in the world, metallurgical tests have wide implications for any number of specialties.
+Metallurgical tests are used in virtually every industry, and have widespread implications for any number of specialties.
 Using a variety of techniques and equipment, metallurgists can identify material type, diagnose defects and processing errors, and more.

-Although metals have been used for centuries in everything from skyscrapers to cars, new alloys and better technology are bringing new and innovative materials to the market.
-While many of the metallurgical testing methods used for analyzing and evaluating metals remain the same, metallurgists across disciplines are facing more materials – and more questions – than ever before.
+Although metals have been used for centuries in everything from skyscrapers to cars, new alloys and better technology are bringing innovative materials to the market.
+While many traditional metallurgical testing methods used for evaluating metals remain the same, metallurgists are facing more challenges than ever before.

 Element’s metallurgical testing laboratories are equipped with the expertise and technology needed to test both traditional metals and more exotic alloys.
 Our experts are trained in corrosion, microstructure and macrostructure evaluations, fractography, material identification, and more.
 Many of our metallurgical test methods can be done on-site, or alongside our metallurgists in one of our state-of-the-art labs.
 With metallurgical testing locations across the globe, we can assist with any project, no matter how large.